-Print, photocopy, and scanning services are available to law students in the library computer lab.
+Print, photocopy, and scanning services are available to law students in the library.
 Print and photocopy costs are charged monthly to your Liberty account.
 Black and white costs 7 cents per sheet and color costs 35 cents per sheet.

 Liberty University Information Services (LUIS) maintains a campus-wide wireless network.

 All personal items left behind will be collected and made available for retrieval at the library Circulation Desk for a limited time.